-CyberHawk is a non profit organization dedicated to education on Internet safety.
+CyberHawk is a 501c3 in development, dedicated to education on Internet safety.

 VPNs are no substitute for the CyberHawk Internet safety protocols, which are the best methods to stay safe online.
 VPNs should be understood as supplemental security in addition to what only you can provide yourself.

 A VPN is a service similar to a firewall, to protect your information when you connect to an Internet service provider (ISP).
 It is an encryption service.
 There are two types of VPN services, free and those provided at cost.

 VPNs provided at cost claim to be safer and perhaps are superior to free VPN services; but a VPN is simply another network--a proxy--which can be hacked like any other.
 That said, it is more difficult to hack a VPN than an ISP.
 VPNs offer very limited protection from government surveillance.

 Read the terms and conditions for your VPN provider to be sure they will not sell your information and to fully understand the level of protection they provide.